konfuzio-ai/konfuzio-sdk/docs/dvui/index.md

 ![document_page.svg](./images/document_page.svg)

 This component is responsible for drawing the Document and handling any interaction with it.
-The main thing is that it uses [Konva JS](https://konvajs.org/docs/vue/index.html) to render a canvas element that has the Document image as background and shapes on top.
+It uses [Konva JS](https://konvajs.org/docs/vue/index.html) to render a canvas element that has the Document image as background and shapes on top.
 Most of the shapes are Annotations from the Konfuzio API.

 ### Document Annotations